 Currently collaborating on 3 projects that are external to my PhD:

 2) Mosasaur tooth ecology

 3) Comprehensive assessment of Spinosaurus' swimming ability

 Long-Necked Tanystropheids of the Southwest United States

-I described tanystropheid cervical vertebrae from Arizona and New Mexico.
-This tanystropheid marks the first hyper elongate necked form found in Western Pangaea contrasting with the Tethyan and marine environments of elongate necked tanystropheids such as Tanystropheus and Amotosaurus.
+Described tanystropheid cervical vertebrae from Arizona and New Mexico.
+These cervicals mark the first Tanystropheus-like form (highly elongate neck) found in Western Pangaea and in freshwater sediments, contrasting with the Eastern Pangaean, Tethyan, marine environments of elongate necked tanystropheids like Tanystropheus and Amotosaurus.

 Organizing and Spatially Comparing Fossil Locations in the Lothagam Paleontolgoical Formation

 Rutgers Paleoenvironmental Research Laboratory, Aresty Undergraduate Research Fellowship

 My senior project in the Paleoenvironmental Research Lab involved organizing and interpreting a fossil data sheet corresponding to several fossil collections gathered over several years of field work in the Lothagam Paleontological Formation in Kenya.
 I interpreted the data, over 2000 rows worth, based on the abundance of various Miocene taxa from the region and performed spatial and distribution statistics on the fossil coordinates.
 This work culminated into a poster presented at the annual Aresty Research Center's Undergraduate Research Symposium.